 It's an early start but you can take the 06:00 catamaran operated by Jadrolinija and spend a full day in Split (SCHEDULE)

-The most well known and visited place in Croatia, the UNESCO world heritage site of Dubrovnik is a true spectactle.
-Beach options are limited but you'll probably want to spend your time exploring the Old Town whilst visiting.
+The most well known and visited place in Croatia, the UNESCO world heritage site of Dubrovnik is a true spectacle.
+Beach options are more limited but you'll probably want to spend your time exploring the Old Town whilst visiting.

 What to do on in Dubrovnik?